Tasemo/dipp/BUILDING.md

 ## Requirements

-Builds are tested with the latest Ubuntu with GCC and Clang.
+Builds are regularly tested with the latest Ubuntu with GCC and Clang.
 Adapt package names to your system if needed.

 - g++ or clang
 - cmake